MIDL Insight Meditation

 1. Bring one palm to the top of your chest, leave the other below your belly button.

-2. Slowly breathe in from your belly button, extending your ribs out slightly.
-Allow the breath to fill your chest like a balloon.
+2. Slowly breathe in from your belly button, extending your ribs out slightly and allow the breath to move up into your chest, filling it like a balloon.
+This may take some coordination at first.
+Be careful of overthinking it and instead feel it.
+You can refer to the instruction video if unsure.

 3. At the end of the breath, allow your whole body to relax with a slow out-breath.